Home/Sandvik Mining are able to make the right decisions with Pagero TMS

 Invoice control has also been automated and brought to the fore.
-It is now being managed via Primelog TMS, thereby enabling both the logistics function and the financial depart¬ment to save time and money.
-Following the introduction of Primelog and the Control Tower, SMC Logistics has achieved better visibility both internally and externally, as well as a higher proportion of automated processes and improved cost follow-up.
+It is now being managed via Pagero TMS, thereby enabling both the logistics function and the financial depart¬ment to save time and money.
+Following the introduction of Pagero and the Control Tower, SMC Logistics has achieved better visibility both internally and externally, as well as a higher proportion of automated processes and improved cost follow-up.

 The way forward